 Use several bank accounts to help you budget

 If you’re one of the many people in Britain with more than one bank account, using several alongside one another could help you stay in control of your spending.

 Dividing up your income each month and depositing portions into separate accounts – perhaps one for bills and another for spending on yourself – should help you avoid overspending in a single area.

 Some people may even choose to open up a second current account specifically for this purpose, if they don’t already have a ‘spare’.

-Find out more: making the most of multiple current accounts - see how this can earn you more interest
+Find out more: making the most of multiple current accounts - our expert guide

 Keeping an eye on what money you have flowing into, and out of, your accounts each month is crucial if you’re keen for your budget to stay balanced.

 Whether you receive your regular bank statements and bills through the post or online, make sure you check them to ensure that important transactions have been processed correctly – and to make sure that no suspicious spending is showing on your account.

 Reviewing your spending on a monthly basis will highlight where you might be overdoing it, and should inspire you to cut back immediately if necessary.

 Going through your bills and statements properly also means you’re likely to pick up any problems as they arise.
 For example, you’ll spot fraudulent activity on your accounts sooner rather than later, if this occurs.